ray-project/ray/python/ray/experimental/serve/README.md

 ## Architecture

-`ray.serve` is implemented in a three-tiered system.
+`ray.experimental.serve` is implemented in a three-tiered system.
 Each tier can scale horizontally.

 In the following illustration, call chain goes from top to bottom.
 Each box is one or more replicated ray actors.